louisebphansen/bachelor-goldenImprints/README.md

 bash run.sh
 ```

-This downloads the WikiArt dataset from HuggingFace (https://huggingface.co/datasets/huggan/wikiart).
+This first downloads the WikiArt dataset from HuggingFace (https://huggingface.co/datasets/huggan/wikiart).
 Next, three different pretrained models from the ```timm``` library, EVA-02, ConvNext-V2 and ConvNext-CLIP-Aesthetic are used to extract embeddings from the dataset.
-Next, nine seperate classification models are fit for the three features of the WikiArt dataset, i.e., genre, style and artist.
+Finally, nine seperate classification models are fit for the three features of the WikiArt dataset, i.e., genre, style and artist.

 **NB: Due to the size of the dataset and the number of models, running the entire analysis will take several days, depending on your computation power.
 See ```Runtime``` for more information on this.**